 You: Great.
 Those are all the immediate questions I have for now.

-After you understand the case background and objective, lay out a framework of what areas you want to look into in order to answer or solve the case.
+After you understand the case background and objective of the case interview, lay out a framework of what areas you want to look into in order to answer or solve the case.

 When creating a framework, it is completely acceptable to ask the interviewer for a few minutes of silence to write out a framework.